Germany says G20 should look beyond euro zone

 German Chancellor Angela Merkel faced pressure from her European partners and the United States at a G8 summit in Camp David last month to take bolder measures to spur growth and stem a debt crisis that has been raging for over two years.

-Tuesday's comments, given by senior German officials on condition on anonymity, show that Merkel is keen to avoid a similar showdown in Mexico.
+Tuesday's comments, given by senior German officials on condition of anonymity, show that Merkel is keen to avoid a similar showdown in Mexico.

 "The euro zone will surely be a topic, but as Europeans we also want to talk about other themes related to the global economy that go beyond the euro zone, for example budget consolidation in the United States, currency flexibility in China and structural reforms in emerging markets," one of the officials told reporters.